Well, it's official. I'm no blogger. :) But I AM all about financial independence, and thought I'd share an update.

 I started my financial journey when I was 24, when my net worth was -$125k due to my student loans and credit card debt.
 I learned to be frugal because I had to be.

 I worked my tail off in sales for a few years, starting with a salary of $35k, eventually earning six figures a couple years later, and, by the time I left for business school at 27, my net worth had grown to about $0.
 I was proud.
-I chose a two-year MBA program for about $50k (including rent, meals, travel, books, etc.,) which was a fraction of the cost of most other top 20 programs.
-I left my money in the market and took out low interest federal student loans to pay for it.
-When I re-entered the workforce at 29, I pursued consulting, where I knew I would travel often, save money, and learn.
-Learning has been key as I've grown my career, and I've earned about 10% more each year over the last 8 years.
+I was awarded a fellowship to a two-year MBA program, which ultimately cost less than $50k (including tuition, room and board, travel, and books), a fraction of the cost of most other top 20 programs.
+I qualified for 3% federal student loans, so I left my money in the market and let it grow.
+When I re-entered the workforce at 29, I pursued consulting, where I knew I would travel often, save money, meet a lot of people, and expand my knowledge.
+As my career has grown, so has my income - to the tune of about 12% a year.

-About three years ago I reached the crossover point, where I could technically finance my modest lifestyle with passive income if I wanted to.
-I chose (and choose) to keep working, though, because there are so many things to learn, places to go, and people to meet.
-I enjoy my work and want to continue to grow, if for no other reason than to see what life has in store for me.
-Opportunity is out there, and I won't come across it sitting on my couch.
+Early in 2018 I reached the crossover point, where I could finance my current lifestyle exclusively with passive income, saving 100% of my take home salary.
+I choose to keep working, though - there are so many things to learn, places to go, and people to meet.
+Opportunity is out there, and I won't find it sitting on my couch.

-Because I've been less stressed on the weekends than I used to be, I helped start a business with my partner, which is thriving!
-In a few years I may transition to that full time, or explore something else.
+Because I've been less stressed than I used to be, I helped start a business with my partner, which is thriving!
+In a few years I may transition there full time, or explore something else.
 While I may have 'retired' from mandatory work, I've found optional work to be rewarding enough to keep doing.